 To What Extent Was Your Personal Information Exposed?

 The site offers visitors two sample letters from OPM which indicate whether or not your fingerprints were among the data compromised in the breaches.
-If they were, the letter you get from OPM will look like this, but if they were not, it will look like this.

 Did you receive a letter from OPM?
 Have you signed up for the free ID monitoring service?
 Share your advice and experiences regarding the process in the comments below.